2nd grade end punctuation worksheets

 Every sentence ends with one of three marks: a period for telling, a question mark for asking, and an exclamation point for strong feeling.
 Second graders read the sentence, decide what kind it is, and choose the mark.
-The deciding, not the punctuation, is the real skill.

 The kind of sentences you'll fix